 Leave, Lose, and Law

-People lose their jobs every day in Ohio.
+By S.M.
+Oliva | Reviewed by Canaan Suitt, J.D. | Last updated on June 24, 2025 Featuring practical insights from contributing attorney Sean H. SobelPeople lose their jobs every day in Ohio.
 Some choose to leave their employer voluntarily.
-Others are laid off or terminated “for cause” (i.e. fired).
-In general, employment is “at-will” under Ohio state law, meaning the employer or employee is free to end the relationship stat any time, for any reason, unless there is a previous agreement in effect.
+Others are laid off or terminated “for cause” (that is, fired).
+In general, employment is at-will under Ohio state law, meaning the employer or employee is free to end the relationship at any time, for any reason, unless there is a previous agreement in effect.
 There are other circumstances where a nominally at-will termination is illegal.
 Most of these exceptions involve some sort of public policy.
 For instance, an eligible employee cannot be fired for taking time off from work to perform jury duty.
-And both federal law and state anti-discrimination leave laws prevent employee terminations based on certain protected characteristics, such as race, sex, or disability.
+Both federal law and state anti-discrimination leave laws prevent employee terminations based on certain protected characteristics, such as race, sex, or disability.

-“There are always exceptions, but I would say, if you’re given the option to either quit or be fired, force them to terminate you,” says Sean H. Sobel, a labor law attorney at Sobel, Wade & Mapley in Cleveland.
+“There are always exceptions, but I would say if you’re given the option to either quit or be fired, force them to terminate you,” says Sean H. Sobel, a labor law attorney at Sobel, Wade & Mapley in Cleveland.
 “Then, in terms of unemployment benefits and a future lawsuit—if you feel as though you’ve been discriminated or retaliated against—the employer is on the record of saying they actually terminated you.”

 There are other circumstances where a nominally at-will termination is illegal.
 Most of these exceptions involve some sort of public policy.
 For instance, you cannot be fired for taking time off from work to perform jury duty.
 And both federal and state anti-discrimination laws prevent employee terminations based on certain protected characteristics, such as race, sex, or disability.